Kevingtxz/Kevingtxz-BoraJava/README.md

 ## Description

-BoraJava is the Backend version with Java for Bora, which is a platform to find events in the user city.
+Bora is a platform to find atividades like football, volleyball, party and others around your city.

 ## How to Run it